larahollik/Konf_B20_Hollik_Feichtinger_Pock/README.md

 - I wrote a draft of some explanations about the most important [JavaDoc basics](#crashcourse---javadoc-basics) and as a reminder on how to use git properly I summarized the most important in the [Git Cheat Sheat](#git-cheat-sheat) .

+### Daniela Pock

+- I added the unit test for the Class Juice, (My tests follow the same structure as Viktoria's)

+- adapted the readme.md: added information to the git diff command in the [Git Cheat Sheat](#git-cheat-sheat)

 ___